Cirkit Designer Logo

 Common Applications and Use Cases

-• Supplying power to small electronic devices and modules
+• Supplying power to small appliances, LED strips, and audio equipment

 Technical Specifications